rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_beta.md

 * The user-assigned managed identity for `cloud_native_archival_encryption` is not refreshed when the `polaris_azure_subscription` resource is updated.
 This will be fixed in a future release.

+In addition to the issues listed above, affecting this particular beta release of the provider, additional issues reported can be found on [GitHub](https://github.com/rubrikinc/terraform-provider-polaris/issues).

 # Upgrade to the latest beta release
 Start by assigning the version of the latest beta release to the `version` field in the `provider` block of the Terraform configuration: